DanialArab/Software-Design/README.md

 can you recognize when a program has unnecessary complexity?
 The book’s second, and more challenging, goal is to present techniques you can use during the software development process to minimize complexity

+- The best way to use this book is in conjunction with code reviews.
+When you read other people’s code, think about whether it conforms to the concepts discussed here and how that relates to the complexity of the code.
+It’s easier to see design problems in someone else’s code than your own.
+You can use the red flags described here to identify problems and suggest improvements.
+Reviewing code will also expose you to new design approaches and programming techniques.